aep-dev/api-linter/docs/rules/0004/resource-annotation.md

 # Resource annotation presence

-This rule enforces that top-level messages that appear to represent resources have a `google.api.resource` annotation, as described in [AEP-4][].
+This rule enforces that top-level messages that appear to represent resources have a `aep.api.resource` annotation, as described in [AEP-4][].

 ## Details

 This rule scans all top-level messages, and assumes that messages with a `string path` field are resources unless the message name ends with `Request`.
-For messages that are resources, it complains if the `google.api.resource` annotation is missing.
+For messages that are resources, it complains if the `aep.api.resource` annotation is missing.

 ## Examples